filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 PoRep is currently interactive in order to complete sealing an SP has to wait to receive a challenge seed from the chain) and requires an ad-hoc collateral.
 These feature represent a limitation when considering optimisation for the on-boarding pipeline, such as Sealing-as-a-Service and the new SupraSeal sealing code.
 With NI-PoRep we have no interaction is needed and this gives:

-- [Gas cost reduction] Current PoRep iscomposed by two steps: PreCommit and ProveCommit.
+- [Gas cost reduction] Current PoRep is composed by two steps: PreCommit and ProveCommit.
 With NI-PoRep there is no more `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network).
 This translates in a possible gas cost reduction when considering  aggregated sectors (i.e., according to [our estimation](https://cryptonet.org/notebook/interactivenon-interactive-porep-gas-cost-comparison), when aggregating 6 sectors current PoRep is 2.1x more expensive than NI-PoRep per sector).
 - [Lower HW requiremnts] With NI-PoRep there is no more waiting time between `PreCommit` and `ProveCommit`.
 This helps when using sealing software (like SupraSeal) that seals more sectors at the same time.
-Currently, the memory requirments are given by the fact that some data need to be stored during the waiting time.
-Having no waiting time implies lower memory requirments.
+Currently, the memory requirements are given by the fact that some data need to be stored during the waiting time.
+Having no waiting time implies lower memory requirements.

 **Trustless Sealing-as-a-Service (SaaS) Enabled**